ZikenY/FacialKeypoints_CNN/readme.md

 The input image in the training set is 96x96 pixels.<br />

 The network contains 4 convolutional layer packs and 3 fully connection layers.
-All kernels for the 4 conv-layers have the same size of 3x3 and the same stride of 1.
-Each conv-layer is followed by a ReLU activation and a 2x2 max pooling layer with stride of 2.<br />
+In the first two conv-layers, the kernels have a size 3x3 with stride 1; In the conv-layers 3 and 4, the kernels have a size 2x2 with stride 1.
+Each conv-layer is followed by a ReLU activation and a 2x2 max pooling layer with stride 2.<br />

-The first convolutional layer contains 32 filters.
+The first convolutional layer contains 32 filters of size(3x3).
 The output feature map is sized 94x94.
 After max pooling, the shape of output feature map is 47x47x32.<br />

-The second convolutional layer contains 64 filters.
+The second convolutional layer contains 64 filters of size(3x3).
 The output feature map is sized 45x45.
 After max pooling, the shape of output feature map is 23x23x64.<br />

-The third convolutional layer contains 128 filters.
-The output feature map is sized 21x21.
+The third convolutional layer contains 128 filters of size(2x2).
+The output feature map is sized 22x22.
 After max pooling, the shape of output feature map is 11x11x128.<br />

-The fourth convolutional layer contains 256 filters.
-The output feature map is sized 9x9.
+The fourth convolutional layer contains 256 filters of size(2x2).
+The output feature map is sized 10x10.
 After max pooling, the shape of output feature map is 5x5x256.<br />

 After the 4 convolutional layer packs, 3 fully connected layers are followed.
 Each layer has 512, 512 and 30 outputs.
 A dropout are applied on FC2.
 The final output vector contains regression value of positions of the 15 keypoints(x, y) <br />